SuperTapood/RustyDolphin/README.md

  https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

 - [ ] start putting release in releases on github and explore release optimizations
+- [ ] __template the stupid packets so i dont have to create two types of each packet dear lord why have i not thought of this before__
 - [ ] use std memcpy instead of getting from the buffer
 - [ ] change functions to take duration rather than the start and end
 - [ ] udp and tcp v6s to properly get the process name (also make process name fetching faster (don't check both compare ip))